DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 ---

 I don't particularly fancy JavaScript's **Promises**.
-Here are some of the problems I have with them as well as solutions to those problems which you can use to write better asynchronous code, today!
+Here are some of the problems I have with using them as well as solutions to those problems which you can use to write better asynchronous code, today!

 # Problem 1: Promise chains often force variable declarations in their surrounding scope